 Sometimes, employees may not even be aware that they are crossing the lines.
 Managers should know to take action if they see inappropriate behavior occurring.
-This can be even absent a formal complaint from an employee.
+This can be even absent from a formal complaint from an employee.

 Look for patterns of behavior.
 Sexual harassment is often more than a single incident.
 It comes from individuals who have problematic behavior and issues, potentially extending outside of the workplace.

 Your response needs to be more than a slap on the wrist.
-The communication and policy should clearly outline the consequences for unacceptable behavior.
+The communication and policy should clearly outline the consequences of unacceptable behavior.
 Whether it is disciplinary action or termination, employees should be aware of the consequences of sexual harassment.